BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 # 3.3: Setting Up Your Wallet

 You're now ready to start working with Bitcoin.
 To begin with, you'll need to create a wallet for sending and receiving funds.

-> :warning: **VERSION WARNING:** Bitcoin Core is constantly evolving.
+> ⚠️ **Version Warning:** Bitcoin Core is constantly evolving.
 To reflect this, previous versions of this course offered "VERSION WARNING"s for features that had been recently introduced.
 For example, Bitcoin Core v0.21.0 (January 2021) stopped creating wallets